eugeneloza/castle-editor-tutorial/README.md

 | achievement4   | 300k         | Magnificent!            | A result to be proud of! |
 | achievement5   | 500k         | Unbelievable!           | Are you serious?!
 WOW!!! |

+We can do that by editing the same file and (not forgetting to) saving it under a different name, or by making several copies of the file and editing them separately.

+Let's note that this is not the optimal way to deal with achievements.
+Most likely we'd rather have some sort of a database of achievements and corresponding images, but for this tutorial let's stick with a less flexible path, that will show us how to use blocks in designing other states.

 ## Happy End!